cognitedata/cognite-grafana-datasource/README.md

 ## Installation

-The easiest way to install this plugin is to go to [https://grafana.com/plugins/cognitedata-datasource/installation](https://grafana.com/plugins/cognitedata-datasource/installation), and follow the installation instructions there.
+The easiest way to install this plugin is to follow the installation instructions on [this page](https://grafana.com/grafana/plugins/cognitedata-datasource/?tab=installation).

 ## Documentation